NOTE: This page has not been updated significantly since 2004.

 Bachelor of Science (Electrical Engineering), Cornell University, 1992

 I am a graduate of the Space, Telecommunications, and Radioscience Laboratory (STARLab) within the Department of Electrical Engineering.
 After finishing doctoral studies, I was a visiting scholar in the Radar Remote Sensing Group through 2008.
-In January 2009, I re-joined the staff of the Jet Propulsion Laboratory in the Radar Science and Engineering Section.
 My interests in the field of electrical engineering include remote sensing, radio propagation, communication systems, adaptive space-time signal processing, cryptology, and scientific computing.

-While pursuing undergraduate studies, I was a co-op intern at General Electric's Global Research Center near Schenectady, New York, where I worked in the Communication Systems Program of the Electronic Systems Laboratory.
+Previously, I attended Cornell University, receiving a B.S. and M.Eng. in electrical engineering.
+While pursuing undergraduate studies, I participated in the engineering cooperative education program at General Electric's Global Research Center near Schenectady, New York, where I worked in the Communication Systems Program of the Electronic Systems Laboratory.
 My tasks included developing computer simulations of adjacent channel interference in land-mobile radio systems, and assembling a hardware testbed for evaluating digital trunked radio systems, such as the public safety radio systems of Project 25.

 I am a member of the Institute for Electrical and Electronics Engineers.

 When not working, I enjoy reading, ham radio, and programming.